dialecticch/the-orbacle-api/README.md

-# nft-pricer
+# The Orbacle

-Multiple pricing strategies for NFTs
+Multiple pricing strategies for NFTs.

 ## Usage